 What to Expect

 Much like x-rays, 3D imaging is typically a part of your routine dental examination.
 The actual process is similar to having x-rays taken, but when using 3D imaging, the imaging system will automatically move 360-degrees around your head.
 The entire process takes approximately 20 – 40 seconds for a complete mouth view.
 The pictures are then uploaded for Dr. Shanard to examine and see whether you're experiencing any dental issues that may require therapy.
 As the imaging procedure can expose individuals to radiation, women that are nursing or pregnant should inform Dr. Shanard beforehand.
-Additionally, kids should limit radiation exposure and only undergo 3D imaging if necessary and recommended by a specialist.

-There is not a need for an official follow-up after undergoing oral imaging, but it's strongly suggested and highly recommended that patients attend bi-annual teeth cleanings and annual dental examinations to maintain optimum oral health.
+There is not a need for an official follow-up after undergoing oral imaging, but it's strongly suggested and highly recommended that patients attend biannual teeth cleanings and annual dental examinations to maintain optimum oral health.
 A meticulous dental wellness regimen is also imperative, such as cleaning your teeth twice a day and flossing every day to help keep your teeth healthy and strong.

 3D Oral Imaging

-This technique for oral imaging is also an efficient way to successfully discover and treat problems which can occur in the teeth, mouth, and jaw.
+This technique for oral imaging is also an efficient way to successfully discover and treat problems that can occur in the teeth, mouth, and jaw.
 Oral imaging is quite often used while performing surgical and nonsurgical dental therapies to help simplify the treatment, thus reducing the risk of complications.
 If you'd like to incorporate 3D imaging into your routine dental examination, contact our office to book an appointment right away.